pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 environment and shell on your computer.

 You are welcome to use any Python environment manager that you choose.
-If you are using Windows or are not familiar with Shell, you may want to [consult the Carpentries shell lesson.](https://swcarpentry.github.io/shell-novice/).
+If you are using Windows or are not familiar with Shell, you may want to check out the Carpentries shell lesson[^shell-lesson].
 Windows users will likely need to configure a tool for any Shell and git related steps.

 * [If you need guidance creating a Python environment, review this lesson](extras/1-create-environment.md) which walks you through creating an environment using both `venv` and `conda`.
 * If you aren't sure which environment manager to use and